librazhd7/gentoo/README.md

 # ![](https://assets.gentoo.org/tyrian/v1/site-logo.svg)

 ### why
-keeping track of all the changes made to my system, and resources used along the way.                            \
+* keep track of all changes made to my system and resources used along the way
-besides keeping an offline copy of the repository on standby, installing a source based distribution like gentoo \
+* keep an offline copy of the repository on standby as reference
-and reading docs all day has seriously sharpened my way around linux.
+* installing a source based distribution like gentoo and reading docs all day has seriously sharpened my way around linux

 ### features
 - [x] ~amd64